 4. Protect Your Pipes

-A drip of one drop per second will waste 2,700 gallons of water in a year.
+The average household's leaks can account for nearly 10,000 gallons of water wasted every year and ten percent of homes have leaks that waste 90 gallons or more per day.
 Check your water bill; if it's rising, water is leaking.
 Conserve water at home by replacing any leaking pipes, faucets, spigots and loose washers.

 5. Avoid Running Your Pool Filter

 For many reasons, you should avoid running your pool filter when the sun is shining.
 Running your filter at night will prevent water—and chlorine—from evaporating.
 (If you have a pool full of kids, though, run the filter while they’re shaking things up.
 That’ll help cut down on vacuuming.)